RSimran/RXGBfi/README.md

 # RXGBfi
+This package provides a rough interface to XGBfi executable with R. It does this using the xgb.fi R function.
+It calls the XGBfi executable with your data and presents the feature interaction in a Shiny Dashboard.

 # Installation
 Inorder to install this package the devtools R package is required.
 Once the devtools package is installed, RXGBfi can be installed using the following commands.